anthony-marvin/Glacial-Tools/readme.txt

 === Glacial Shortcodes ===
-Contributors: Anthony Marvin
+Contributors: Anthony Marvin, Darrel Grosvalet
 Tags: shortcodes
 Requires at least: 4.0.0
 Tested up to: 4.8.0
-Stable Tag: 1.04
+Stable Tag: 1.05

 Glacial Shortcodes is a small suite of tools designed to make client and project managers lives easier.